safarinexus/safarinexus/README.md

 Having graduated from Singapore Management University, I am currently a Full Stack Engineer at <strong>Climate Impact X</strong>.
 I am deeply passionate and fiercely self-driven.
 I love all things technology and building solutions for problems.
 It is one of my goals in life to be able to use that love to make a real difference to society through software.
 </p>

-<p>When I'm not coding, you'll find me going for a nice run 🏃‍➡️, making filter/espresso coffee ☕️, hanging with friends 🎉, enjoying obscure films 🍿, tinkering with my split ergonomic keyboards 👐🏻, reading up about psychology/mental health stuff 📚, or dancing at my school's hip-hop dance club 🕺🏻.</p>
+<p>When I'm not coding, you'll find me going for a nice run 🏃‍➡️, making filter/espresso coffee ☕️, hanging with friends 🎉, enjoying some films 🍿, tinkering with my split ergonomic keyboards 👐🏻, reading up about psychology/mental health stuff 📚, or dancing at my school's hip-hop dance club 🕺🏻.</p>
 <!--learnt subpoint-->
 <h6>📉 What I've learnt:</h6>
 <ul>